 Red Cross wants to support you to be more independent, to improve your wellbeing and social connection, and to build your confidence and skills.

-Learn more about our mental health services and how we can support you.
+Learn more about our mental health services and how we can help support you.

-Mental health support services to build bridges back into the community
+Mental health programs to build bridges back into the community

 Personal Helpers and Mentors Program (PHaMs)

 Mental health support for people recovering from mental illness to develop skills and confidence as well as access services and participate in their community.

 Assisting people with mental health issues who are experiencing isolation to expand their social networks.